christianwach/anp-meetings/readme.txt

 == Description ==

-Creates custom post types for Meetings with custom fields and custom taxonomies that can be used to store and display Meeting Notes/Minutes, Agendas, Proposals and Summaries.
+The *WordPress Meetings* plugin creates custom post types for Meetings with custom fields and custom taxonomies that can be used to store and display Meeting Notes/Minutes, Agendas, Proposals and Summaries.

+Prior to version 2.0, this plugin was known as *ANP Meetings*.
+Please deactivate *ANP Meetings* before activating this plugin.
+The settings from *ANP Meetings* are imported into this plugin on activation and existing content remains unaltered.